Scooby Apocalypse: Plot

 Somewhere in California, the group is resting up, while Velma decides to run away, leaving a note that says "I'm sorry" on her laptop, which is open to her notes on Project Elysium.
 In her notes, Velma reveals that the Four were actually the Five.
 The Four were her four brothers, each who had been successful in their own field: Military, Politics, Science, and Business.
 Velma had also excelled in Science, gaining several doctorates in various fields, but was a social outcast.
-However, when the Complex was in process of being built, they had invited her into joining them, and turning the Four into the Five.
+When the Complex was in process of being built, they had invited her into joining them, and turning the Four into the Five.
 Velma was the one who came up with Project Elysium and made it a reality.
 When Velma had released the final set of nanites in Paris, she discovered the truth about the Four going behind her back and changing the goals of Project Elysium, and decided to contact Daphne in the hopes of releasing her story, as her brothers' influence would be able to detect and shut down the story if it was coming from the mainstream media.
 Although her brothers modified her work, Velma blames herself for the plague.
 After discovering her notes, the group is able to track Velma down.
 Daphne, who had suspected Velma of hiding something from the beginning, forgives her.

 With the group reunited, Velma suggests heading north to Dinkley Tower in Seattle, Washington, where her brother, Rufus Dinkley, resides.
 Velma knows that the Complex had several facilities, and that Dinkley Tower (or better yet, Rufus) may have the locations for the other facilities, in hopes of developing a cure.
 Meanwhile, Scooby is revealed to not be the only Smart Dog that survived the Complex.
 The pack of Smart Dogs, led by a small dog named Scrappy Doo, have been mostly ignored by the Beasties, but their cerebral implants have been malfunctioning.
 Scrappy's implants seems to be working the most, but he knows that his are deteriorating.
 In order for the pack to survive, they need to keep the human intellect they have gained, which means they need to find Velma to fix their implants.
 Scrappy realizes that he needs to become stronger if he and his pack want to live, so he activates some experimental nanotechnology embedded in his body, dramatically increasing his size and strength, and allowing him to walk on only his hind legs.
 While Scrappy and his pack track Velma, he finds a boy named Cliffy, who lost an arm and his family to the Beasties.
 Scrappy decides to bring Cliffy along with them.